thedevyansh/v4/content/projects/TheUserscriptTour.md

 showInProjects: true
 ---

-This project is a guided adventure tour on mediawiki.org to give users insight on _How to create a userscript on Wikimedia projects?_
+This project is a guided adventure tour on mediawiki.org to give users insight on _How to create user scripts on Wikimedia projects?_